🖥 Computers @NeuroPoly#

 Once in a while, you are requested to change your password.
 To do so, log onto another machine (eg bireli, joplin) and use the command passwd to change your password.

-The list permissions for shared folders on duke are available here.
+The list of permissions for shared folders on duke are available here.

 Use Microsoft Remote Desktop Connection on creer51, creer52, creer53.